duracloud/duracloud-ruby-client/README.md

 A `Duracloud::NotFoundError` exception is raised if the space does not exist.

+NOTE: When the object count in a space exceeds 1000, Duracloud returns "1000+" as the count.
+Ruby's integer coercion `to_i` turns that string into the integer 1000.
+Getting an exact count above 1000 requires (on the client side) enumerating the content_ids
+(below, fixed in v0.7.2 when count is >= 1000) which can take a long time for a space with a lot of content items, since a maxiumum of 1000 ids can be retrived at one time.
+If an up-to-the-minute count is not required, the storage report for the space (not yet implemented in this library) shows an exact count on a daily basis.

 #### Enumerate the content IDs of the space

 ```